 To make the TA model practically useful, it needs to be properly calibrated.
 In this blog, we’ll walk you through a practical example of calibrating the TA model and provide some example values for key asset classes: private equity (PE), venture capital (VC), real estate (RE), infrastructure (Infra), and private debt (PD).

-If you’re new to the TA model or need a refresher, check out our introductory blog here.
+If you’re new to the TA model or need a refresher, check out our introductory blog and xlsx template here.

 Imagine you are a Limited Partner (LP) with investments spanning all major private markets asset classes: